Tennis-Four more Australian Open participants infected with COVID-19 | Health

 Tennis-Four more Australian Open participants infected with COVID-19

-Four more Australian Open participants, including one player, have been recorded with COVID-19 infections and more cases may come to light as testing continues, officials said on Monday.
-Health authorities in Victoria state have now reported nine infections among passengers that arrived in Melbourne on charter flights for the Feb.
-8-21 Australian Open.
+More players were forced into hard quarantine ahead of the Australian Open with officials confirming on Monday that four additional participants, including an athlete, tested positive for COVID-19 among those arriving in Melbourne.
+Health authorities in Victoria state have now reported nine infections among passengers who arrived on charter flights for the Feb.
+8-21 Australian Open and officials said more cases may come to light as testing continues.

 "We think we've struck the appropriate balance," he said.
 "If there was a sense from the public health team that that balance could not be struck, that it was too high a risk, well then we wouldn't have had the event."